trustification/EvalGuard/README.md

 The EvalGuard schema system is formally defined in the [**EvalGuard Schema Specification**](SPECIFICATION.md).
 This specification provides:

-- **Schema Definitions**: Formal definitions for tasks, metrics, and thresholds
+- **Schema Definitions**: Formal definitions for tasks, metrics, thresholds, and reports
 - **Validation Rules**: Comprehensive validation requirements and constraints
 - **File Organization**: Schema versioning and file structure guidelines
 - **Implementation Requirements**: Conformance requirements for implementations